-The Nathaniel R. Jones Federal Building & U.S. Courthouse, named for Judge Nathaniel Raphael Jones, was built in 2002 under GSA's Design Excellence Program in 2002.
-The program is an initiative to create and preserve a legacy of outstanding buildings for future generations.
+The Nathaniel R. Jones Federal Building & U.S. Courthouse, named for Judge Nathaniel Raphael Jones, was built in 2002 under GSA's Design Excellence Program, an initiative to create and preserve a legacy of outstanding buildings for future generations.
 The three-story building contains 43,747 rentable-square-feet of space.
-It was one of the first GSA buildings to receive LEED® certification during construction and is named for Judge Nathaniel R. Jones.
+It was one of the first GSA buildings to receive LEED® certification during construction and is named for Judge Nathaniel Raphael Jones.

 Public Hours: 8:30 a.m.- 5:00 p.m.
 Monday through Friday (except federal holidays)

 Parking and Public Transportation Parking options include a mid-rise public parking deck or a surface lot.
 Both are located directly south of the building on Commerce Street.
 A Western Reserve Transit Authority bus stop is one half-block south of the Jones Courthouse.

 - Conference facilities with a capacity of 50 - Ground Level

 - Naturalized landscape with native plant species to the north side of the site (part of LEED® certification)

 Key Tenants Building tenants include the U.S. Bankruptcy Court, Internal Revenue Service, U.S. Trustees, U.S. Marshals Service, and GSA.
 On the latest (2015) Tenant Satisfaction Survey, 88% rated the courthouse and GSA services four or five on a five-point scale.